Mvillarreal88/Pymaceuticals/README.md

 # Pymaceuticals Analysis

 In  the Pymaceuticals Analysis we look to evaluate different mice from the csv file that we are pulling.
-We then look to extract necessary Data and present the results in various charts and visuals.
+We then attempt to extract necessary Data and present the results in various charts and visuals.

 ### We look to accomplish the following